Corporation e-File FAQs

 What happens if software is purchased and it does not support the Virginia e-File program?

-If the corporation’s current software vendor does not support the Virginia e-File program, a waiver will be granted for the Taxable Year 2012 return.
-However, it is the corporation’s responsibility to either source a new software product that does support the Virginia e-File program or contact its software vendor and request that the vendor support the e-File program for Taxable Year 2013.
+If the corporation’s current software vendor does not support the Virginia e-File program and the corporation is not eligible for the 500EZ eForm, a waiver will be granted (for one year).
+However, it is the corporation’s responsibility to either source a new software product that does support the Virginia e-File program or contact its software vendor and request that the vendor support the e-File program for the next taxable year.

 Can a company develop their own software program for filing returns electronically?